 Not everyone requires a professional-grade gimbal for their iPhone vlogging and social media posts.
-If you're looking for a simpler device, we recommend the Feiyu VLOG Pocket.
-This device collapses into a shape that will easily fit in a purse or a small day pack, and it's light.
-The Feiyu VLOG balances your phone automatically.
-This is a desirable feature for those who want to save time when it's time to get those spur-of-the-moment shots or those who don't want to deal with the often arduous task of balancing the gimbal for every single use.
+For a simple and affordable device, we recommend the FeiyuTech VLOG Pocket.
+This product collapses into a shape that will easily fit in a purse or a small day pack, and it's light.
+The FeiyuTech VLOG balances your phone automatically — a desirable feature for those who want to save time when grabbing those spur-of-the-moment shots or anyone who doesn't want to be bothered with the arduous task of balancing the gimbal for every single use.
 A particularly attractive trait of the VLOG is the price.
 If you want a motorized gimbal but don't want to dent your funds too much to get one, this model is a solid choice.

-With the condensed construction of the Feiyu VLOG Pocket brings a lack of some of our favorite features.
+The condensed construction of the FeiyuTech VLOG Pocket means it also lacks some of our favorite features.
 This device is missing a mechanical joystick.
 The designers have attempted to integrate the joystick into the touch controls on your iPhone, but when you go to adjust the gimbal angle, it closes the video preview, so your adjustments are a blind guess.
 We found that this gimbal's motion is a bit strange to get used to compared to our top-ranked models during our assessment.
 That said, once you get used to operating the VLOG, it's as smooth as butter.
 We also happened upon a few holes in the manufacturer's claims.
 The 360-degree panorama is listed as 330 degrees in the fine print, but we couldn't get it to shoot any wider than 240 degrees.
 Also, it might technically fit into certain clothing pockets, but it sure isn't comfortable.
-Still, we think the Feiyu VLOG is the way to go for a smaller profile iPhone gimbal for a reasonable price.
+Still, we think the FeiyuTech VLOG is the way to go for a smaller profile iPhone gimbal for a reasonable price.

 Why You Should Trust Us